dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![Optional data points](resources/images/TB_NOTIF_Q_005.png)

+> **NOTE**
-> **_NOTE:_**
+>
-If these three options are not used, it should be noted then that “Started on treatment in this facility” should also include patients transferred in to start treatment and excludes those who died, were lost to follow-up or transferred out before the start of treatment.
+> If these three options are not used, it should be noted then that “Started on treatment in this facility” should also include patients transferred in to start treatment and excludes those who died, were lost to follow-up or transferred out before the start of treatment.

 ![Manual vs calculated values](resources/images/TB_NOTIF_Q_010.png)